wdpypere/documentation/docs/components/FreeIPA::NSS.md

     Check if certificate for `nick` exists in NSSDB.

+    If an ipa client instance is passed, also check if the certificate is known in FreeIPA.

 - get\_cert

     Extract the certificate from NSSDB for `nick` to file `cert`